 The VMware Enhanced Authentication Plug-in provides Integrated Windows Authentication and Windows-based smart card functionality.

-In this vSphere 6.5 release, the VMware Enhanced Authentication Plug-in replaces the Client Integration Plug-in from vSphere 6.0 releases and earlier.
+In the vSphere 6.5 release, the VMware Enhanced Authentication Plug-in replaced the Client Integration Plug-in from vSphere 6.0 releases and earlier.
 The Enhanced Authentication Plug-in provides Integrated Windows Authentication and Windows-based smart card functionality.
 These are the only two features carried over from the previous Client Integration Plug-in.
 The Enhanced Authentication Plug-in can function seamlessly if you already have the Client Integration Plug-in installed on your system from vSphere 6.0 or earlier.
 There are no conflicts if both plug-ins are installed.

 Install the plug-in only once to enable all the functionality the plug-in delivers.

 - Open a Web browser and type the URL for the vSphere Client.

 - At the bottom of the vSphere Client login page, click Download Enhanced Authentication Plug-in.

 Note: The Enhanced Authentication Plug-in has been deprecated in vSphere 7.0 Update 2 and there is only one version available for download.

 - If the browser blocks the installation either by issuing certificate errors or by running a pop-up blocker, follow the Help instructions for your browser to resolve the problem.

 - Save the plug-in to your computer, and run the executable.